- User acquisition on mobile: factors that influence it

 To sum up

-There is no universal algorithm for mobile user acquisition but there are great recommendations, following which it is easier to develop an effective marketing strategy that takes into account the characteristics of the mobile ecosystem.
-Use this mobile user acquisition guide to attract new users and create a positive impression of a brand.
+There is no universal algorithm for mobile-app user acquisition but there are great recommendations, following which it is easier to develop an effective marketing strategy that takes into account the characteristics of the mobile ecosystem.
+Use this mobile app user acquisition guide to attract new users and create a positive impression of a brand.
 Also, remember that you can advertise in different mobile applications and different mobile platforms of your choice using a demand-side platform.
-Given the low cost of attracting a user with the CPM model, it gets easy to maximize the value of each impression and convert visitors into customers.
+Given the low cost per new user with the CPM model, it gets easy to maximize the value of each impression and convert visitors into customers.
 Apply DSP to maximize your user acquisition strategy!

 Use SmartyAds demand-side-platform to attract brand-loyal mobile customers!